fabriciobastian/ploopy-nano-scroll-button/README.md

 [Here](https://docs.qmk.fm/newbs) you can find instructions on how to setup your environment to compile and flash a new version of QMK into you Nano.

-If you want to use one of the provided firmware from this repo, you only need to install the QMK toolbox.
+If you want to use one of the provided firmware from this repo, then you only need to install the QMK toolbox.

 To put the Nano in bootloader mode, you can just unplug the Nano, then plug it again while holding the newly added button.